 When you are experiencing difficulties while utilizing a centralized software system, the first thing you do is contact a team or the corporation to report your issue and get assistance.

 You have no idea what is going on with the codebase because it is hidden and inaccessible to you.
-Your major interest is the output, which is the answer to the problem you are currently dealing with.
+Your primary interest is the output, which is the answer to the problem you are currently dealing with.

-For the purposes of this definition, "open source" refers to something that individuals can alter and share since its architecture is publicly accessible to everyone under the terms of a licensing agreement.
+"Open source" refers to something that individuals can alter and share since its architecture is publicly accessible to everyone under the terms of a licensing agreement.

 Let's get down to business.
 Let's go ahead and do it.

 Open-source software(OSS) is a term that refers to publicly available source code that can be modified, deleted, added, or changed by any entity with the necessary knowledge, including you.